How to Reset Your Car Air Conditioner

 How long does it take to reset a car’s AC?

-The whole process takes about 15–20 minutes.
-Most of that time is waiting after disconnecting the battery.
+The full process takes 15–20 minutes, with most of that time being the 10–15 minute wait after disconnecting the battery.
+Actual hands-on work is only 3–5 minutes.

 Is it safe to reset my car’s AC myself?